Dear Coffee, I Will Forever Be Your Biggest ‘Feen’

 Have Your Happiest, Healthiest Cup Of “Joe”

 The problem is this: Consumption of coffee is often taxing to the endocrine system.
-Considering that I have mild adrenal fatigue, my body does not always react to it so appreciatively.
+Considering that I was diagnosed with mild adrenal fatigue several years ago, my body does not always react to it so appreciatively.
 I once told my doctor of my adoration for coffee.
 He lowered his eyes condescendingly and replied, “Well, Lacey, it doesn’t love you.”
-I refused to believe him, and became determined to find a way to make it work in my life.
+I refused to believe him, and became determined to find a way to make this friendship work in my life.
 Because I love the experience of it so deeply, the mere notion of surrendering it was frightening.

 My relationship with coffee was much too valuable to become disposable.
 Luckily, through my tenacious research and experimentation, I have found a way to enjoy my cup (or two) of coffee.
 My method of preparation was originally inspired collectively by ideas from the lovely Wellness Mama as well as my holistic health practitioner, however I have made adjustments and additions to make it my own.
 Be warned: You may never be able to enjoy any other cup of coffee with the same level of fondness again.
 It tastes sinful, but is actually quite heavenly.